dkuehlwein/afeaf/docs/vision.md

 3. Smart Follow-up:
    Nova ensures everything is set:
    - Sends meeting confirmations via the Email tool
-   - Updates her memory with the new meeting context
+   - Updates her active context as detailed in [Memory in AFEAF](../memory.md) with the new meeting context
    - Keeps track of who has accepted the invitation
    - Ready to answer any questions about the meeting or report